samsinai/samsinai.github.io/_posts/2018-03-29-Coupon-collecting,-viral-sex,-and-evolution.markdown

 In our recent work, we add an additional twist.
 What if, every night, there was a possibility that a "friend" would steal your album with everything you collected so far?

 If this probability $$\delta$$ was very high, e.g. it was certain ($$\delta=1$$) that you lost everything every night, in order to have a full album you need exponentially many days to collect all coupons at once.
-This is because an independent sampling of coupons gives a $$(1/p)^n$$ chance that you will hit all coupons together.
+This is because an independent sampling of coupons gives a $$p^n$$ chance that you will hit all coupons together.
 But if the friends stealing habits were more sporadic, you might not be in a disastrous shape.

 Given p and $$\delta$$,we compute the expression for this case exactly (see the article for the details).
 A harder task is to be able to compare this formula with the best case scenario that you never lose your album ($$\delta=0$$), and the worst case scenario that you lose everything every night.